officelifehq/docs/docs/documentation/manage/employee-management.md

 Everyone in the company can see the complete date an employee joined the company.

 If this date is set in the future, that means the employee will soon join the company.
-When this date is in the range from now to next week, and if the employee will be part of a team, he will appear on the team’s dashboard so everyone on the team will know someone new is coming, as shown below.
+When this date is in the range from now to next week, and if the employee will be part of a team, (s)he will appear on the team’s dashboard so everyone on the team will know someone new is coming, as shown below.

 ![](./img/employee_dashboard_team_new_hires.png)